esl/MongooseIM/doc/modules/mod_jingle_sip.md

 * session-accept
 * transport-info

-and translates it to SIP messages with appropriate SDP content based on the details in the Jingle stanza.
+and translate it to SIP messages with appropriate SDP content based on the details in the Jingle stanza.

 The translation back from SIP to Jingle is done for following SIP messages:

-* `INVITE` - with additional callback for following response codes:
+* `INVITE` - with additional callback for the following response codes:
    * `200`
    * `180` and `183`
    * `486` when the call's recipient rejects it
-   * from `400` to `600` - other error codes indicating session terminate
+   * from `400` to `600` - other error codes indicating session termination
-* `re-INVITE` - `INVITE` message sent for established session
+* `re-INVITE` - `INVITE` message sent for an established session
 * `CANCEL`
 * `BYE`
 * `INFO`